elastic/elasticsearch-py/docs/reference/dsl_how_to_guides.md

 It accepts positional arguments which can be either strings or dictionaries.
 String value is a field name, optionally prefixed by the `-` sign to specify a descending order.

-To reset the sorting, just call the method with no arguments:
+To reset the sorting, call the method with no arguments:

 ```python
 s = s.sort()